IakovlevaNatalia/FoolOrGenius/README.md

 -Base class Ball has been implemented, allowing other objects to inherit and override behavior

 ### Games
-AngryBirds
+🐦AngryBirds
-Catch Me if You Can
+🟣Catch Me if You Can
-Firework
+🎆2048 Game
-Fool or Genius
+🤪Fool or Genius
-Frogs
+🐸Frogs
-FruitNinja
+🥷🏼FruitNinja

 ### Technologies used
 •C#